The NRA loves freedom but disregards equality

 Look at how often they use the word “freedom”

 Using their own search icon at NRA-ILA, I tallied up the posts that included several key words during 2019:

 |Search Word||Web Pages on NRA-ILA|

-Take a look at how “freedom” is used on the NRA-ILA website:
+Take a look at quotes with the word freedom from the NRA-ILA website: